arnavl105/handprinter-demo/README.md

 ## Documentation

 In this repo you can find the wireframes and style guide for the project under the `/doc` directory.
-The wireframes include the redesign for the homepage as well as the proposed redesign of the app itself
+The wireframes include the redesign for the homepage as well as the proposed redesign of the app itself.
+It also includes the wireframes for a proposed onboarding process.

+Also in the docs are the original write ups on the handprinter personas as well as the 30 base action ideas with their corresponding LCA values.
+These also exist in the `testData.js` file but not as nicely formatted.

 ## Work to be done

 * Authentication layer
 * User Dashboard
 * Node backend/api
+* Onboarding process

 ## Code Explained